Yangon City Development Committee: e-Government initiative

 In 2003, YCDC was organized to provide e-Government for Yangon City.
 The main purposes of the city's e-Government program are to provide seamless access between the government and the city's citizens via the Internet, to reduce paper usage, to reduce the city budget, to build the city's fiber ring, to provide timely public information, to store public data and to develop and expand G2G, G2C, G2B, and G2E programs.

 In January 2013 responsibility for e-Government was divided into two Committees;e-Government Administration Committee and e-Government Work Committee.
 The e-Government Administration Committee includes the Deputy-mayor of Yangon City as patron, the secretary of YCDC as chairman, and the other 18 head of departments are as members.At first, e-Government Work Committee Chairman is the head of public relations and information department.
 But Nowadays e-Government Work Committee chairman is the head of Committee Office at 2018 and later.

+Since 2020, due to the country's circumstances, the e-Government Infrastructure of the Yangon City Development Committee has been gradually deteriorating.
+Being under the control of the Committee Office, it is facing financial constraints, shortage of human resources, and weak technical knowledge and skills to rebuild.
+Additionally, the ability of external technology companies to assist in the implementation of e-Government by the government is gradually weakening due to Myanmar's Cybersecurity Law, which was enacted on July 30, 2025.
+This means that due to the lack of infrastructure re-engineering and innovation concepts in e-Government activities of Myanmar government organizations, they believe that government services with Information Technology can be built once and used for a lifetime.